Thousands plan to greet new year with NC ocean plunge

 About 7,000 people are expected to go for an ocean swim on New Year's Day at the North Carolina coast.

-The Daily News of Jacksonville reports (http://bit.ly/2iRjPvl ) the beach in Surf City with be packed Sunday with people enjoying family activities including performers like belly dancers, acrobats and puppets.
+The Daily News of Jacksonville reports (http://bit.ly/2iRjPvl) the beach in Surf City will be packed Sunday with people enjoying family activities including performers like belly dancers, acrobats and puppets.

 Live music will also be a part of the events leading up to the big midday plunge into the surf.